Discussion of the Importance of Employment Agreements with Jennifer Rubin Esq., Partner at Mintz Levin

 “A lifetime contract for a coach means if you’re ahead in the third quarter and moving the ball, they can’t fire you.” – Lou Holtz

 In this interview with Jennifer Rubin Esq., a partner at the law firm of Mintz Levin, we discuss the types and terms of various employment agreements and why they are important both to startups as a firm, and to the entrepreneurs and executives that run them.
+It’s also worth bearing in my mind how easy it is to find an employment lawyer based in Birmingham that could assist with any legal issues you may be confronted with at work.

 Patrick: This is Patrick Henry, the CEO of QuestFusion, with the Real Deal…What Matters.
 We’re here today with Jennifer Rubin who is an attorney with the law firm of Mintz Levin.